telerik/blazor-docs/common-features/data-binding/descriptors.md

 }
 ````

-* Through the component state.
+#### Through the Component State
 Use the component state property of the `OnStateChanged` event argument.
 For example:

 ````CS
 async Task OnStateChangedHandler(GridStateEventArgs<Product> args)